NIRISS Imaging Recommended Strategies

 See also: JWST ETC Imaging Aperture Photometry StrategyNIRISS Filters

 The Exposure Time Calculator (ETC) is used to calculate signal-to-noise ratios (SNRs) for an observation based on input exposure parameters.
 When determining exposure parameters in the ETC, users can select the aperture radius from which the flux is extracted and the background subtraction method.
 We recommended the filter-dependent source extraction radii listed in Table 1, which are based on the measured 80% encircled energy radii for a point source.
-It is recommended to keep the source aperture extraction radius under 2".
 The recommended sky annulus for extracting the background region has an inner radius of 2 times the extraction radius and an outer radius of 4 times the extraction radius.

 Table 1.
 Recommended aperture extraction radii for point sources for use in the ETC